Reviewed by: Erica An, APD, BNutr&Diet

-Starting out with your running adventure can seem pretty overwhelming at the beginning, with so much information on hand and ways to set yourself up for success.
+When you start running, the adventure can seem pretty overwhelming at the beginning.
+There’s so much information on hand and ways to set yourself up for success.

 Like any approach to a new form of exercise, it’s important to make sure that you are sensible about what your current fitness levels are, gear up for the type of activity that you are focusing on and have a plan in place.

-Here are 5 tips to get ready for running action:
+Here are 5 tips to get you ready to start running:

 1. Warm up/ Cool Down: